The street version of the Jaguar V-12 engine was first installed in the E-Type Series in 1971.

-No horsepower discussion involving a two valve engine can take place without mentioning the Small Block Chevrolet (SBC) engines.
+No horsepower discussion involving a two valve head combustion engine can take place without mentioning the Small Block Chevrolet (SBC) engines.
 (Note that Chevrolet includes the LS series as a continuation of the SBC designation).
 Chevrolet has taken this design farther than any other manufacture.
-The current specs for its naturally aspirated 6.2 Liter V8 are 455 HP and 455 lb-ft of torque.
+The current specs for its naturally aspirated 6.2 Liter V8 are 455 HP and 455 ft. pounds of torque.
 (2019)

 LS cylinder head picture below.
-Note valve sizes, spark plug position and combustion chamber design.
+Note stark difference in design philosophy from the two valve flat V-12 engine heads.
+Valve locations, valve sizes, spark plug position and combustion chamber design are all significantly different.

 Think about those numbers for a second.
 Chevrolet, with its vast resources and technical talent, can only get 455 HP from a naturally aspirated 6.2 liter two valve engine that meets current emissions requirements and is street able.

 The argument invariably comes around to V-12 racing engines making 500 to 600 HP.
 My answer is always "Not with these stock heads".